 Expedition Press is run by artist Myrna Keliher, but a lot of other people are involved, from international artist residencies to late-night packaging and pizza delivery by dear neighbors.
 Our work is supported by a lively cadre of artists, authors, binders, clients, engineers, family, friends, interns, local businesses, poets, and printers for whom we are deeply grateful.

-We're located in Kingston, WA, a small town on the Salish Sea in the northwest corner of the United States.
+We're located on Suquamish and S'Klallam land in Kingston, WA, a small town on the Salish Sea in the northwest corner of the United States.
 We're on the north end of the Kitsap Peninsula, halfway between Seattle and the Olympic Mountains.
-So we're not technically on an island, but practically speaking, 9 times out of 10 we come and go by boat or bridge.
+So we're not technically on an island, but practically speaking, 9 times out of 10 we come and go by bridge or boat.

 It's real darn beautiful here.
 Salty water, big trees, mountains visible from the sea.
 Our shop is on the backside of a building that doesn't face the street.
-We don't hold regular hours (we work all kinds of hours!) and we're not technically open to the public, but feel welcome to drop a note if you're in the area, and give a knock if you can find the door — post-Covid, that is!
-We're down to a skeleton crew and not inviting anyone new to hang out so long as the pandemic's going on.
+We don't hold regular hours (we work all kinds of hours!) and we're not technically open to the public, but feel welcome to drop a note if you're in the area, and give a knock if you can find the door.

 Our two main presses are a 1906 Colt's Armory and a 1901 Golding Jobber.
 We also have three tabletop presses: a Nolan proof press, a 5x8 Craftsman Imperial, and a nipping press.
 In the paper-cutting department, we have a Vagelli board shear and a 23-inch Challenge guillotine.
 We also have a 1-inch button maker and a 1930s Remington Rand typewriter.
 All our machines are hand operated (or foot — the Golding has a treadle) except the Colt's, which is motorized, but still hand-fed one sheet at a time.